vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRLI/Operations/Pushing.md

 # Pushing

-Maven command for pushing VCF Operations for Logs Content
+Maven command for pushing Operations for Logs Content

 ## Overview

-This will push all local content described in `./content.yaml` and available in `./src` folder to the remote VCF Operations for Logs Server for the given profile.
+This will push all local content described in `./content.yaml` and available in `./src` folder to the remote Operations for Logs Server for the given profile.

 ## Table Of Contents